Dramatic Site Specific Sculpture:

 My work on this piece was featured in the Herald-Sun.
 It's called Castle Oak and kids in the neighborhood decorate it with their toy knights and dragons.
 Adults bring their out-of-town visitors by for a look.
 I'm about to start work on another tree sculpture in Duke Park as a gift to the neighborhood.

-I've created nineteen site specific sculptures in Durham:
+I've created 21 site specific sculptures in Durham including: